-- providing a warning when personal information submitted for a student does not match the previously sent information for the student. - only allowing dates of birth to be in a certain range if date of birth is provided - showing an error if it appears that forename and surname have been transposed compared to the last year's submission. - warning if more than 2% of students have 'other' recorded for sex in case this is due to a systematic error. - error if all students have been returned with the same sex code as a range of codes is expected - warning or error if the number of students have the same term-time postcode without being marked as living in provider maintained property or halls of residence exceeds specified thresholds - a postcode must be recorded for all UK domiciled students
+- checking unique identifiers are valid by using a checksum - providing a warning when personal information submitted for a student does not match the previously sent information for the student. - only allowing dates of birth to be in a certain range if date of birth is provided - showing an error if it appears that forename and surname have been transposed compared to the last year's submission. - warning if more than 2% of students have 'other' recorded for sex in case this is due to a systematic error. - error if all students have been returned with the same sex code as a range of codes is expected - warning or error if the number of students have the same term-time postcode without being marked as living in provider maintained property or halls of residence exceeds specified thresholds - a postcode must be recorded for all UK domiciled students